Results tagged ‘ Team Mexico ’

 Italy took an early 4-0 lead against the 2013 WBC Champion Dominican Republic.
 Rizzo contributed offensively with a walk and run scored, but the Italians fell short in a heartbreaking

 5-4 loss.
 Facing elimination versus WBC runner-up Puerto Rico, the left-handed slugger drove a three-run double into the right center field gap to put the Italians up 3-0 in the fifth inning, but Puerto Rico came back to lead 4-3.
-Rizzo walked in the top of the ninth to represent the game-tying run, but he would he left stranded.
+Rizzo walked in the top of the ninth to represent the game-tying run, but he would be left stranded.

 The Rizzo Family originally hails from Ciminna, Sicily.